gatblau/onix/models/ansible_inventory/readme.md

 In order to import it into the CMDB, you can use the Swagger UI and import the file via the [/data PUT](http://localhost:8080/swagger-ui.html#/web-api/createOrUpdateDataUsingPUT) endpoint of the Web API.

+Alternatively, a [terraform file](main.tf) is also provided as an alternative way to import the model.

 ([back to index](../readme.md))